 Inevitably with such a vast topic, the exhibition is defined as much by what's missing as what made the cut.
 Wherefore art thou, Terminator, Blade Runner, Avatar, Dune, Jurassic Park, [insert 1,000 other possibilities]?
 But, of course, there's only room for so much and you'll have to buy the exhibition catalog for a more thorough treatment.
 The one thing I really missed was material on the origins of science fiction (besides a tiny display of old books), which might have helped set the scene.
 That's probably a separate exhibition in its own right, though.
 Also, I really wanted a walk-through TARDIS.
 Why can't I have a walk-through TARDIS?

 After a fairly bleak room on dystopian futures and catastrophe (including a warped metal cup salvaged from Hiroshima) the show ends on a more optimistic and peaceful note.
 The final room incorporates a huge high-definition view of the Earth from orbit, as though we're looking down on the planet from a space platform.
 It's a curious choice to end an exhibition of strange new worlds with a look at the familiar, old one.
 But it's also perfect.
 As TS Eliot famously said: "We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time."

-Science Fiction: Voyage to the Edge of Imagination is at the Science Museum until 4 May 2023.
+Science Fiction: Voyage to the Edge of Imagination is at the Science Museum — now extended until 20 August 2023.
 Standard entry price £20.
 Oh, and look out for the many 'easter eggs' dotted throughout the show.